 Allergic reactions are characterized by cutaneous lesions, urticaria, edema or anaphylactoid reactions.
 Allergic reactions may occur as a result of sensitivity either to local anesthetic agents or to the methylparaben used as a preservative in the multiple dose vials.
-Allergic reactions, including anaphylactic reactions, may occur as a result of sensitivity to lidocaine, but are infrequent.
-If allergic reactions do occur, they should be managed by conventional means.
+Allergic reactions as a result of sensitivity to lidocaine HCI are extremely rare and, if they occur, should be managed by conventional means.
 The detection of sensitivity by skin testing is of doubtful value.